UKnow: A Unified Knowledge Protocol with Multimodal Knowledge Graph Datasets for Reasoning and Vision-Language Pre-Training: Introduction

 In summary, our \textbf{contributions} are as follows:

-\begin{itemize} \item We introduce the multimodal knowledge graph into the vision field as a new standard of data organization, which features the relation inside data in addition to the original data format.
-Such a protocol opens up the possibilities of data usage such that more logic-rich downstream tasks can be expected in the future. \item We propose an efficient pipeline for constructing dataset following our \method protocol, together with a large-scale multimodal knowledge graph dataset collected from public international news.
-We also equip the dataset with hierarchical event annotations, which can help intelligent machines understand human activities and history. \item We provide some examples of the usage of \method in practical applications.
+\begin{itemize}[labelsep=0.4em, leftmargin=1em,itemindent=0em] \item We propose \method to introduce the multimodal knowledge graph into the vision field as a new standard of data organization, which features the relation inside data in addition to the original data format.
+Such a protocol opens up the possibilities of data usage such that more logic-rich downstream tasks can be expected in the future. \item We design an efficient data processing pipeline for constructing dataset following our \method protocol, together with a large-scale multimodal knowledge graph dataset collected from public international news.
+We also equip the dataset with hierarchical event annotations, which can help models understand human activities and history.
+See Appendix~\ref{sec: addotional_data} to download the dataset. \item We provide some examples of the usage of \method in practical applications.
 Experiments on four benchmarks showcase the advantages of \method in supporting common-sense reasoning and boosting vision-language pre-training with a unified form of data organization, making it possible to evaluate various tasks on a single dataset. \end{itemize}